obstschale/eris-hello-world/README.md

 The eris website already keeps good docs.
 So I try to keep this tutorial short on purpose because in most cases not all details are needed.
 I try to link to the appropriated pages in the case you need more information.

+You need to have basic understand of blockchains like bitcoin or ethereum and smart contracts.
+Otherwise this tutorial will not help you because I won't explain here.

 ## Table of Contents

 1. [Install Eris](#1-install-eris)